csoeller/PYME-test-env/Installation_notes.md

 Here we record in a loose fashion some observations, issues and possible fixes for PYME installation with `PYME-test-env` as we observe it.
 Entries should be dated and newest should be at the top.

+## 4.6.25

+We keep pinning `setuptools<=73` and this will likely remain until the build system of `PYME` (and by extension, `PYME-extra`) has been overhauled to drop `numpy.distutils` dependencies.
+This is a major job and limits installation to `Python<3.12` for now.

+Builds with 3.10 and 3.11 should now work out of the box.
+Consult the file [current-commands.md](current-commands.md) for suggested command sequences.

+It is also possibly to build with numpy>=2 with a patch/PR for PYME.
+Further details are in [current-commands.md](current-commands.md).

 ## 21.9.24

 ### python 3.X/numpy issues